mark-claypool/bbr/README.md

 send/receive buffers can be increased from their defaults (128k in ns-3).

+Changing the attributes "SndBufSize" and "RcvBufSize".
+These values can also be changed via script parameters.  e.g., for double the default size (131072 bytes):

+    Config::SetDefault("ns3::TcpSocket::RcvBufSize",
+	                   UintegerValue(131072*2));
+    Config::SetDefault("ns3::TcpSocket::SndBufSize",
+	                   UintegerValue(131072*2));

-The file that holds these values.
+For reference, the file that holds these values.

     ROOT/ns-3.27/src/internet/model/tcp-socket.cc

-Changing the attributes "SndBufSize" and "RcvBufSize".
-These values can also be changed via script parameters.

 ## REFERENCES